-Trump camp looks to learn from debate failures
+Trump angry at allies conceding he lost debate

 "Yes, he's been made aware," one adviser said.

+The campaign emailed a survey to supporters late Wednesday seeking "immediate feedback from the first debate in order to win the second one."

-Aides and advisers hope Trump's refusal to participate in traditional debate preparation sessions -- instead favoring the impromptu, off-the-cuff approach that helped him through the GOP primaries -- might be eased after Monday night.
+Aides and advisers hoped Trump's refusal to participate in traditional debate preparation sessions -- instead favoring the impromptu, off-the-cuff approach that helped him through the GOP primaries -- might be eased after Monday night.

 One ally described Trump as the kind of guy who can't simply be told a stove is hot -- he has to touch it to see for himself.